-Establishing a strong Extract-Transfer-Load (ETL) process for Business Intelligence (BI) can be extremely powerful - if it gets done correctly.
+Establishing a strong Extract-Transfer-Load (ETL) process for your Business Intelligence strategy can be extremely powerful - if it gets done correctly.
 The key to getting it right?
 Having a complete strategy that combines historical context with forward-looking predictive analytics.

-Here, we break down exactly how to develop an ETL for BI strategy and how to use it to strengthen your business.
+Here, we break down exactly how to develop an ETL for BI strategy and how to use it to strengthen your business through data visualization.

 Table of Contents

-What is BI and How It Can Help Your Business?
+Business Intelligence and How It Can Help Your Business Needs

-How to Create Your ETL for Business Intelligence Strategy
+How to Create Your Own ETL for Business Intelligence Strategy

 There’s a lot to consider when it comes to creating and implementing a new ETL for BI strategy.
 Here are the 4 main components that must be addressed:

-At its core, BI is all about analytics and data, which means that you need to have both of those things if you want a strong overall strategy.
-Specifically, you need to understand and organize the following:
+At its core, BI systems are all about data analytics and business.
+If you want a strong overall BI strategy, you need to understand and organize the following:

-- Reporting and Analytics: What are the main analytics that you want to keep track of?
+What are the main business analytics that you want to keep track of?
 What metrics are most important for you to improve your strategies?
 Where is that information coming from?
-Determine your primary needs and start building your strategy from there.
+Determine your primary needs before you begin your data analysis and start building your strategy from there.

-- Historical Data: You can’t fully understand your business’ progress unless you monitor its changes over time.
-Keeping track of historical data can help you get a bird’s eye view of your company.
+You can’t fully understand your business’ progress unless you monitor its changes over time.
+Data mining and keeping track of historical data can help you get a bird’s eye view of your company.
 This, in turn, can help you learn and pinpoint exactly where your efforts are struggling or where you need to make pivots in your strategies.

 Knowing how each of these factors applies to your business will help you configure your ETL to fit your specific BI needs.